sensebox/docs.sensebox.de/_posts/2020-10-16-opensensemap-security.md

 image1: /images/2020-10-16-opensensemap-security/security_osem_en.jpg
 ---

-It is possible to protect the data upload to your senseBox with a generated auth Tokenn.
+It is possible to protect the data upload to your senseBox with a generated auth token.
 This option can be enabled on the openSenseMap in your personal dashboard.
 You also have the ability to generate a new token, but be careful, this can not be undone.

 {% include image.html image=page.image1 %}

 ## How to use the Token?

-As soon as you enable the authentication all the POST-Requests for your senseBox have to include your authentication token.
+As soon as you enable the authentication, all the POST-Requests for your senseBox have to include your authentication token.
 Otherwise the openSenseMap will reject the data submitted.
 The two endpoint which require this token are `https://api.opensensemap.org/boxes/:senseBoxId/:sensorId` and `https://api.opensensemap.org/boxes/:senseBoxId/data`.
 An Example header would look like this:

 ```